 If you do your questionnaire in a timely manner, USAC will arrange for you to live in apartments with other USAC students.
-The apartments are about 4 kilometers from campus, which is about a 15-minute tram ride away.
+The apartments are within walking distance to campus.
 The apartments are fully furnished double rooms with heat, small refrigerator, and high-speed Internet.
+You will have a bathroom within your apartment.
 You will have a bathroom within your apartment.
 You will have access to a shared kitchen (electric cooktop and sink) and laundry room (will have to pay to use).
 The apartments are located close to several shops, restaurants, pharmacies, grocery stores, etc. There are also nearby tram and bus stops.

 You will be given your housing assignment when you arrive.

 While every effort will be made to accommodate your preferences, it depends on availability and is not guaranteed.